A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Introduction

 Amidst these advances, one of nature’s most aerodynamically sophisticated fliers, the butterfly, remains surprisingly underexplored.
-Butterflies exhibit a unique flight paradigm that is distinct from that of fast-flapping insects and larger vertebrate flyers.
-Unlike birds and bats, which stabilize and maneuver through active wing morphing or tail actuation~\cite{harvey2022birds, hedenstrom2007bat, de2016delfly}, butterflies achieve controlled tailless flight using highly compliant wings driven anteromotorically by forewings.
-In contrast to bees and fruit flies that flap above 150~Hz~\cite{fry2003aerodynamics}, butterflies generate sufficient aerodynamic force with large-amplitude strokes at only $\sim$10~Hz~\cite{zhang2021kinematic, nan2018can}.
-Their low wing aspect ratios (typically $<5$) yield the largest wing area-to-body-mass ratios among flying animals~\cite{ellington1984aerodynamics}.
-Despite these seemingly unfavorable traits, butterflies show remarkable agility—executing rapid climbs, sharp turns, and erratic zigzags~\cite{shyy2013introduction}—demonstrating a flight strategy that prioritizes stability through dynamic coupling rather than high flapping rate or auxiliary control surfaces.
+Butterflies employ a unique flight paradigm distinct from both fast-flapping insects and larger vertebrate flyers.
+Unlike birds or bats that rely on active wing morphing or tail actuation~\cite{harvey2022birds, hedenstrom2007bat, de2016delfly}, or bees and fruit flies that flap above 150~Hz~\cite{fry2003aerodynamics}, butterflies generate sufficient lift and achieve controlled tailless flight using highly compliant wings driven anteromotorically by forewings and through large-amplitude strokes at only $\sim$10~Hz~\cite{zhang2021kinematic, nan2018can}.
+Their characteristic low wing aspect ratios ($<5$) result in the highest wing area-to-body-mass ratios among flying animals~\cite{ellington1984aerodynamics}.
+Despite these seemingly unstable traits, butterflies exhibit extraordinary agility, such as executing rapid climbs, sharp turns, and erratic zigzags~\cite{shyy2013introduction}, suggesting a flight strategy where stability emerges from the dynamic coupling of compliant wings and body undulation rather than high flapping rate or auxiliary control surfaces.